-Your strike should be very simple.
+Your strike should be straightforward.
 Your racket should be positioned facing the direction of the ball and also upwards.
-You should use your elbow for movement as a beginner because one of the mistakes players make is applying more of their wrist to make a shot.
-You should remember to keep the racket angle closed throughout the time you make your strike.
+It would be best if you used your elbow for movement as a beginner because one of the mistakes players make is applying more of their wrist to make a shot.
+It would help if you remembered to keep the racket angle closed throughout the time you make your strike.

 4. Quick Restore

 The finish like the forehand drive will leave your bat in the direction of where the ball was hit.
-You should have your seem slightly bent but not completely straight.
-Finally, you also need to quickly restore the posture like a forehand drive.
+It would be best if you had your seem slightly bent but not completely straight.
+Finally, it would help if you also restored the posture like a forehand drive quickly.

 - Keep the racket at a closed angle throughout the game and avoid making the mistake of opening the angle.
 This mistake usually happens when players are trying to move their shoulders with the racket.